Julian Marchlewski: Life and career

 In January 1919, he returned to Berlin illegally, after being refused entry at the German border, to help found the German Communist Party, and was dispatched to the Ruhr.
-After Liebknecht and Luxemburg had been lynched, in Berlin, he noticed that police were trailing him, and in disguise he joined a group of agricultural workers who were heading home to Galicia, which was now in Poland.
+After Liebknecht and Luxemburg had been murdered, in Berlin, he noticed that police were trailing him, and in disguise he joined a group of agricultural workers who were heading home to Galicia, which was now in Poland.
 Arriving there in March, he made contact with Józef Piłsudski, Commander in Chief of the Polish army.
-By pointing that the heads of the White Army, who were seeking to overthrow the Bolsheviks, had no intention of recognising Poland's independence, he persuaded Piludski to recognise him as a go-between to negotiate a settlement between Poland the Soviet Union.
+By pointing that the heads of the White Army, who were seeking to overthrow the Bolsheviks, had no intention of recognising Poland's independence, he persuaded Piłsudski to recognise him as a go-between to negotiate a settlement between Poland the Soviet Union.
 Returning to Moscow in June, he secured Lenin's support, but ran up against angry opposition from exiled leaders of the Polish communist party.
 His first attempt to conduct negotiations, in July 1919, was a failure, and included his being roughed by Polish soldiers at the border.
 He crossed the border again in August, as head of a Soviet Red Cross mission, with "bowler hat, wing-collar and a Gladstone bag", but again the talks broke down in December.
 In July 1920, during the Polish-Soviet War, Marchlewski was appointed Chairman of the Polish Provisional Revolutionary Committee (Tymczasowy Komitet Rewolucyjny Polski) in Białystok, implying that he would have been head of the Polish government had the Red Army won the war, though real power would probably have bene exercised by Dzerzhinsky, nominally his deputy.

 In autumn 1921, Marchlewski was sent on a long diplomatic mission to China.
 He returned in June 1922.
 He was the first rector of the Communist University of the National Minorities of the West.
 As an economist, he was an expert in agriculture and took part in the preparation of the Bolshevik program with respect to the peasantry.
-He wrote scientific and ideological works.
+Marchlewski also wrote scientific and theoretical works on history, philosophy and culture.
 He died near Nervi, Italy in 1925 during a vacation.

 His body was returned to Poland, where he was interred at Powązki Military Cemetery in Warsaw.
 His daughter Sonja was the second wife of the artist Heinrich Vogeler and his younger brother was the chemist Leon Marchlewski.